Universe

 Example

-The script below illustrates the use of a script to export images from a multipage document, and arrange them using nup.
+The script below generates a multipage document, and arranges them using nup.

 #let pages = range(1,13).map(i => rect(width:100%, height:100%,fill: color.hsv(i*30deg, 30%, 100%)))